Lenny Kravitz: Early life

-Leonard Albert Kravitz was born in New York City, the only child of NBC television news producer Sy Kravitz (1924–2005) and actress Roxie Roker (1929–1995).
-His mother came from a Christian family which was of African-American and Bahamian descent.
-Kravitz's father was of Russian-Jewish ancestry.
-Through his mother, Kravitz is a second cousin of television weather presenter Al Roker as their grandfathers were brothers.
-He was named after his uncle, Leonard M. Kravitz, a private first class who was killed in action in the Korean War at the age of 20, while single-handedly holding off a Chinese attack, enabling most of his platoon to escape.
+Kravitz was born on May 26, 1964, in New York City, the only child of NBC television news producer Sy Kravitz (1924–2005) and actress Roxie Roker (1929–1995).
+His mother came from a Christian family that was of African American and Bahamian descent.
+His grandfather was Russian-Jewish.
+Kravitz's paternal grandparents emigrated to the United States from Kiev.
+Through his mother, Kravitz is a second cousin of television weather presenter Al Roker, as their grandfathers were brothers.
+Kravitz was named after his uncle, Leonard M. Kravitz, a private first class who was killed in action in the Korean War at the age of 20, while single-handedly holding off a Chinese attack, enabling most of his platoon to escape.

 During his early years, Kravitz did not grow up in a religious environment.
 After a spiritual experience when he was 13, he started attending church and later became a non-denominational Christian.
 Kravitz grew up spending weekdays on the Upper East Side of Manhattan with his parents, attending P.S.
 6 for elementary school, and spending weekends at his grandmother Bessie's house in the Bedford-Stuyvesant neighborhood of Brooklyn.

 Kravitz began banging on pots and pans in the kitchen, playing them as drums at the age of three.
 He decided that he wanted to be a musician at the age of five.
 He began playing the drums and soon added guitar.
 He grew up listening to the music his parents listened to: R&B, jazz, classical, opera, gospel, and blues.
 He said, "My parents were very supportive of the fact that I loved music early on, and they took me to a lot of shows."
 Around the age of seven, he saw the Jackson 5 perform at Madison Square Garden, and they became his favorite performers.
-His father, who was also a jazz promoter, was friends with Duke Ellington, Sarah Vaughan, Count Basie, Ella Fitzgerald, Bobby Short, Miles Davis, and other jazz greats; Ellington even played "Happy Birthday" for him on his fifth birthday.
+His father, who was a jazz promoter, was friends with Duke Ellington, Sarah Vaughan, Count Basie, Ella Fitzgerald, Bobby Short, Miles Davis, and other jazz greats; Ellington played "Happy Birthday" for him on his fifth birthday.